insideout10/wordlift-plugin/src/main/readme.txt

 == Changelog ==

-= 1.0 =
-* First public release

-= 1.1 =
-* Removed the requirement for a logs folder

-= 1.2 =
+= 2.5.26 =
- * The entity elements are now hidden by default.
+ * Cloud Services address changed to use standard ports to ease WordPress installations behind firewalls or proxies.

-= 1.3 =
+= 2.5.7 =
- * Added support for WordPress 3.0.x
+ * Major release with fixes on the user registration.

-= 1.4 =
+= 1.6 =
- * Fixed some compatibility issues with Internet Explorer.
+ * Fixed an issue that would prevent the plug-in from working.
+This upgrade is strongly recommended.

 = 1.5 =
  * Fixed an issue that would block the plug-in when discovering corrupted type formats.
    (NOTE: this version does not work, please upgrade to 1.6)

+= 1.4 =
+ * Fixed some compatibility issues with Internet Explorer.

+= 1.3 =
+ * Added support for WordPress 3.0.x

+= 1.2 =
+ * The entity elements are now hidden by default.

-= 1.6 =
+= 1.1 =
- * Fixed an issue that would prevent the plug-in from working.
-This upgrade is strongly recommended.
+* Removed the requirement for a logs folder

- = 2.5.7 =
+= 1.0 =
- * Major release with fixes on the user registration.
+* First public release

 == Upgrade Notice ==